acrolinx/sdk-java/README.md

 ### Integration Tests

-In order to run the integration tests:
+In order to run the integration tests locally:
 * You need access to the Acrolinx Platform
 * You need to create an .env file similar to the [.env.template](.env.template) file.
 Alternately you can set the corresponding environment variables in a different way.